Disclaimer: Affiliate links help us produce good content. Learn more.

 However, multiport and split tunneling features are absent from the iOS version and some users will surely miss them.
 The only thing that’s unavailable in Ivacy for Android is Manual Dialing.
 It allows entering your desired server’s hostname and connect to no other but it.
 This feature is handy for users with dedicated IPs and in cases of auto-connection failure.

-Ivacy VPN for web browsers: Chrome and Firefox
+Ivacy VPN for web browsers: Edge, Chrome, and Firefox

-Ivacy VPN has browser extensions for Chrome and Firefox.
-They can be downloaded from Chrome Web Store and Firefox browser Add-ons sites.
+Ivacy VPN has browser extensions for Edge, Chrome, and Firefox.
+They can be downloaded from Microsoft, Chrome Web Store and Firefox browser Add-ons sites.
 The creators themselves stress the extension’s ability to quickly provide access to Netflix and many other streaming options by clicking Purposes > Streaming.

 When it comes to customization, Ivacy extension only offers to turn WebRTC leak protection on or off.
 What I missed was some sort of ad and malware blocker to catch up with the top competitors.